gpasham/Paytm-Fintech-AI-Capstone-Project/README.md

 **Think → Act → Observe → Decide**

 The advisory workflow first determines the portfolio from the investor profile, then retrieves local market inputs, calculates portfolio-level risk/return, and finally decides whether to finalize or escalate.

-The system is intentionally conservative about escalation: portfolio volatility above 20% is routed to a human advisor rather than being presented as an automated recommendation.

-## Disclaimer

-All securities, investor profiles, valuations, and financial assumptions in this project are hypothetical and intended for educational / demonstration purposes only.
-They are not investment advice or recommendations to buy or sell any security or cryptocurrency.